efregoso/magicalrpg/README.md

-Testing a commit from the command line.
+Testing a commit from IntelliJ.
 Please work!